Blog

 Ever stared at a chart and thought, “What am I even looking at?”

 Yeah, we’ve all been there.
 Using the wrong type of chart can be, well, painful.
 Like putting together IKEA furniture without the manual—you’ll end up with a confusing mess.
-And when data gets miscommunicated, it’s not just frustrating; it’s costly.
+And when data gets miscommunicated (through poorly chosen charts and graphs), it’s not just frustrating; it’s costly.

-That’s why our senior data analysts put together this guide on chart types.
-Originally, it was an internal survival kit for our team to stop charting chaos in its tracks.
+That’s why our senior data analysts put together this guide on chart types and best practices when choosing them.
+Originally, this was an internal survival kit for our team to stop charting chaos in its tracks.
 But we figured, why keep all the love to ourselves?

 I. Categorical Chart Types (Charts to Compare Categories)

-Categorical charts are the go-to option when you need to compare data across different categories.
-Think of these charts as the toolkit for when you want to visualize "who did better" or "what contributed the most."
+Think of these charts and graphs as the toolkit for when you want to visualize "who did better" or "what contributed the most."
+Options like bar charts, column charts, donut charts, and radar charts are staples for effectively showing category comparisons and proportions.

 1. Bar Chart

-Bar charts are the gold standard for comparing categories side by side.
-They provide one of the most effective ways to visualize data because our brains are wired to compare lengths easily.
+Bar charts are the gold standard for comparing categories side by side and tracking a key performance indicator effectively.
+They provide a clear and intuitive way to visualize data because our brains are wired to compare lengths easily.

 To keep things clean, avoid overwhelming your bard chart with too many categories or adding unnecessary embellishments like 3D effects.
-If you're comparing regional sales, a simple, sorted bar chart makes it easy to see which region performs best at a glance.
+If you're comparing regional sales, a simple, sorted bar chart with proper data labels makes it so easy to see which region performs best at a glance.

 2. Column Chart

-A column chart is essentially a vertical bar chart, and it’s perfect for showing time-based data.
+A column chart is essentially a vertical bar chart, and it’s perfect for comparing numeric values and showing time-based data.

 3. Pie Chart